Ervine History, Family Crest & Coats of Arms

 Ervine Settlers in United States in the 19th Century

-- James Ervine, aged 1, who emigrated to the United States, in 1893
+- James Ervine, aged 1, who immigrated to the United States, in 1893

-- Samuel Ervine, aged 20, who emigrated to the United States from Down, in 1899
+- Samuel Ervine, aged 20, who immigrated to the United States from Down, in 1899

 Ervine Settlers in United States in the 20th Century

 - Sarah Ervine, aged 35, who landed in America from Liverpool, in 1904

 - Robert Ervine, aged 27, who landed in America from Cork, in 1905